 Take It Step by Step

-Switching abruptly from hamburgers and ice cream to large plates of salad and fresh fruit can be… traumatic!
-That’s why it can help to make changes gradually, without completely eliminating the occasional treat.
+Switching overnight from burgers and ice cream to large plates of salad and fresh fruit can be… quite a shock!
+For this reason, it can be helpful to proceed gradually, without eliminating the staples of indulgent eating altogether.
 For example, pizza is loved by all kids, and there’s no need to take it off the menu.
 By adding a vegetable topping, we can introduce this valuable food easily.
-Similarly, while limiting simple carbohydrates is recommended to keep teeth healthy, we don’t need to ban pasta – just opt for whole-grain varieties instead.
+In the same way, although limiting carbohydrate consumption is recommended for maintaining healthy teeth, we should not banish pasta altogether: instead, opt for the wholegrain variety.

 Make Healthy Eating Fun!